SumSubstance/IdensicMobileSDK-iOS-Release/README.md

-# Sum&Substance Mobile SDK for iOS
+# Sumsub's IdensicMobileSDK for iOS

 Documentation can be found [here](https://developers.sumsub.com/msdk/ios/)